 CREAMY GARLIC SCALLOPS

 Serve as part of your main course, or as an appetizer.
-You will not go wrong with this one!
+You will not go wrong adding this recipe to your Feast of the Seven Fishes menu!
 Five-star all the way!

 COD WITH CHERRY TOMATOES